miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

 .. note::

-   There are other ways of grouping and defining configuration options.
+   Other methods exist to accomplish grouping and defining configuration options.
 For example, if you are working with a local clone of the kernel repository, you could checkout the kernel's ``meta`` branch, make your changes, and then push the changes to the local bare clone